Reinier van Houdt, pianist

 © Marco Borggreve

-Reinier van Houdt studied piano at the Liszt-Akademie in Budapest and at the Royal Conservatory in The Hague.
+Reinier van Houdt studied piano at the Liszt-Akademie in Budapest and the Royal Conservatory in The Hague.

 He has established extensive experiences with the music of:

-Alvin Curran: in 2001 première of Inner Cities 9/11 at Cultural Capital of Europe, later broadcast on Dutch radio, and of Playing House (In Memoriam Steve Lacy) with the MAE in 2004.
+Alvin Curran: in 2001, première of Inner Cities 9/11 at Cultural Capital of Europe, later broadcast on Dutch radio, and of Playing House (In Memoriam Steve Lacy) with the MAE in 2004.
 Other concerts at MusicGallery in Toronto, RUMORI Amsterdam and Piano Adventures in Bremen.

-Giacinto Scelsi: in 1994 première of the complete Suites for piano at the Scelsi-Festival in Rotterdam, later also in Montréal, Mills College in Oakland, Phoenix, Las Vegas and the Knitting Factory in New York.
+Giacinto Scelsi: in 1994, première of the complete Suites for piano at the Scelsi-Festival in Rotterdam, later also in Montréal, Mills College in Oakland, Phoenix, Las Vegas and the Knitting Factory in New York.

 Maria de Alvear: première of La Tonta del Bote at the Apollohuis Eindhoven in 1997 and of LLENA at Kunstraum Düsseldorf in 2000, appeared on CD at WorldEdition.
-Currently working on a big piece called DEVON.

 Robert Ashley: organization of “A Week with Robert Ashley” in The Hague, featuring performances of Wolfman, a three-piano version of the Columbus-Sonata, premières of pieces 40 years after they were written and the première of a new piece written by Ashley for MAE called Tapdancing in the Sand.
-Currently working on an opera to première at La Mama, New York and the Holland Festival in 2007.

 Charlemagne Palestine: première of Higher Flyer in 2001.
 Duo performances in Paradiso Amsterdam, Duende Rotterdam and the ambulant tent the “4 Grand Piano Pavilion”.

 For further information contact Reinier van Houdt via his e-mail address: houdt.r.van@12move.nl.
+See also his web page, at http://www.reiniervanhoudt.nl.

-Articles by Rainier van Houdt
+Articles by Reinier van Houdt

 Reinier van Houdt and René van Peer have written the article Finding one’s way through an immense building of music about Mr. van Houdt’s work on Sorabji’s Symphony No. 4 for Piano Alone.